otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 key.
 This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.

-A Prekey Server can also be used to publish the User Profile, even if OTRv4 is implemented in the OTRv4-interactive-only mode.
-This should be done in order to achieve deniability properties, as it allows two parties to send and verify each other's User Profile during the DAKEs without damaging participation deniability for the conversation, since the User Profile becomes public information.
+A Prekey Server can also be used to publish the Client Profile, even if OTRv4 is implemented in the OTRv4-interactive-only mode.
+This should be done in order to achieve deniability properties, as it allows two parties to send and verify each other's Client Profile during the DAKEs without damaging participation deniability for the conversation, since the Client Profile becomes public information.

 The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
 If they were not authenticated, malicious